The عاهل of Luxor

 The following ten minutes escalated exponentially.

-Beginning with the usual superficial, transactional ascertaining of nationalities and declining of tour offers, the three of us quickly realised that we were in like-minded company, and, being 24, the conversation adjusted accordingly.
+Beginning with the usual superficial, transactional ascertaining of nationalities and declining tour offers, the three of us quickly realized that we were in a like-minded company, and, being 24, the conversation adjusted accordingly.
 Mohommad claimed to have enjoyed an abundance of foreign sexual conquests.
 We giggled hysterically as he gloated relentlessly, listing notable highlights and peculiarly specific details from his debauched Cassanovic career.
 He insisted that he was the king of the ancient city, vulgarities spilling from his mouth in English with ease, a rarity among traditional Egyptians.

 Struck by the majesty of the temple, we'd almost forgotten about the عاهل, yet he was waiting just outside the entrance, feeding his horse, cigarette casually danging out the corner of his mouth.

 Boarding the Ferrari, it was obvious that his energy had changed entirely.
-Our man had done some thinking in our absence and immediately proposed to host us at his house, where he assured us we could eat local food, drink beer (notoriously difficult to find outside of hotels in Luxor) and smoke as much hashish as we wanted all afternoon.
+Our man had done some thinking in our absence and immediately proposed to host us at his house, where he assured us we could eat local food, drink beer (notoriously difficult to find outside of hotels in Luxor), and smoke as much hashish as we wanted all afternoon.

 Now, if I've learned anything on the road, it's that when moments like this spontaneously present themselves, you run with them.

-Twenty minutes later, we were smoking flavoured shisha on the floor of a small, modest living room in an apartment in the back streets of town.
+Twenty minutes later, we were smoking flavored shisha on the floor of a small, modest living room in an apartment in the back streets of town.
 The room was sparsely furnished, but for a low oriental coffee table, rugs, a small TV, and a haggard boombox Mohammad was fiddling with every two seconds while Arabic pop music wailed across the room, intermittently mixing with the noise in the street two stories below through the open window.

-Turns out that the King of Luxor lived with his sister and her family.
+The King of Luxor lived with his sister and her family.
 The poor woman was just as surprised as we were to find us in her living room, yet she greeted us with dignified generosity, readjusting her hijab as she hurried away into the kitchen to prepare sweets.
 The unfortunate reality for many women living in traditional Egyptian families is that rigid, archaic social roles perpetually bind them to faceless domesticity.
 The thought of his sister joining us for a drink and smoke in the living room would have been unthinkable for Mohammad, yet in our world, it was commonplace.

 Once Mohammad had fixed a steady stream of unidentified local music perforating our eardrums, he busied himself by the window, throwing a bucket connected to a long piece of rope out the window and smiling at us as he made several very sharp whistles, each time followed by a few Arabic words.
 We drank tea, intently watching him lightheaded from the tobacco billowing out of the elaborately decorated shisha at our feet.